KhouryFinance/mortgage-quant/README.md

 - Case 2 (with points): $1,469,668.25 total mortgage cost

 So by paying $30k now, you'll save $48,106.27 on your mortgage costs over 30 years.
 Leaving you total savings of of $18,106.27.

-Seems solid.
+This seems solid.
 If you're planning on living in this home for 30 years this seems like a no brainer right?

 Wrong.